quic/sense/README.md

  computational footprint.
 In this repository, we provide:
  - Two models out-of-the-box pre-trained on millions of videos of humans performing actions in front of, and interacting with, a camera.
 Both neural networks are small, efficient, and run smoothly in real time on a CPU.
-- Demo applications showcasing the potential of our models: gesture recognition, fitness activity tracking, live calorie estimation.
+- Demo applications showcasing the potential of our models: action recognition, gesture control, fitness activity tracking, live calorie estimation.
 - A pipeline to record and annotate your own video dataset and train a custom classifier on top of our models with an easy-to-use script to fine-tune our weights.